ICOS-Carbon-Portal/meta/README.md

 - `comment` is an optional free text.
 - `creationDate` is an ISO 8601 time stamp.
 - `isNextVersionOf` is optional.
 It should be used if you are uploading a new version of a data object that is already present.
 The value is the SHA256 hashsum of the older data object.
 Both hex- and base64url representations are accepted, in either complete (32-byte) or shortened (18-byte) versions.
+- `preExistingDoi` (optional) allows specifying a DOI for the data object, for example if it is also hosted elsewhere and already has a preferred DOI, or if a dedicated DOI has been minted for the object before uploading it to CP.

 In HTTP protocol terms, the metadata package upload is performed by HTTP-POSTing its contents to `https://meta.icos-cp.eu/upload` with `application/json` content type and the authentication cookie.
 For example, using `curl` (`metaPackage.json` and `cookies.txt` must be in the current directory), it can be done as follows: